tewarid/dotnet-tools/README.md

 ## WebSocket Server Tool

-Self-hosted WCF service configured through app.config (at port 8087) and code (at port 8088).
-Data can be sent to and received from WebSocket clients.
+Provides an interactive WebSocket server based on self-hosted WCF service, or System.Net.HttpListener (default).
+WCF service is configured through App.config to run at port 8087, and in code to run at end point specified by user.
 Supports SSL.
 Requires Windows 8 or better.

 ## WebSocketSharp Tool